SoftInstigate/restheart-website/docs/csv.md

 The `/csv` path is a reserved path, used by the RESTHeart CSV Uploader Service {: .bs-callout.bs-callout-info}

-The `/poi` collection now contains the documents:
+Now the `/poi` collection contains the documents:

 ```json
 [